-The Economic Benefits of Carbon Capture: Investment and Employment Estimates for Regional Carbon Capture Deployment Initiative States
+The Economic Benefits of Carbon Capture: Investment and Employment Estimates for the Contiguous United States

 Carbon capture technology is a viable strategy to move the industrial and power sectors towards decarbonization.
-Carbon capture is well positioned to tackle industrial combustion and process emissions from the production of materials, such as steel and cement.
+Carbon capture is well-positioned to tackle industrial combustion and process emissions from the production of materials, such as steel and cement.
 In the electric power sector, carbon capture provides a rare opportunity for fossil fuels to play a role in a decarbonized world.

 The Great Plains Institute (GPI) commissioned Rhodium Group to conduct an independent analysis exploring the economic benefits associated with carbon capture retrofit opportunities at existing plants in the US.
 Phase I of this study is a state-by-state analysis focused on opportunities in 21 of the states participating in the Regional Carbon Capture Deployment Initiative.
 GPI identified the industrial and electric power facilities examined in this phase as carbon capture projects with near- to intermediate-term feasibility.
 In Phase II of this analysis, we explore the industrial opportunities in the remaining lower-48 states.
 Rhodium identified the facilities in Phase II as near- to intermediate-term carbon capture retrofit opportunities.
 Finally, in Phase III of this analysis, we explore the national opportunities at industrial and electric power facilities through mid-century.
 In addition to using the near-to intermediate-term facilities from the previous phases, Rhodium identified a separate group of long-term opportunities with carbon capture retrofit feasibility by 2050.